kayak/redux-data-model/docs/docs/tutorial.md

 ## Going further: Using our Hooks API

 [Hooks] are the new sensation in the [react] world and rightfully so.
 In fact, we took them into account since the get go.
-For such, we expose three [hooks], namely [useModelActions], [useSubscriberActions], and [useModelSelector].
+For such, we expose two [hooks], namely [useModelActions] and [useModelSelector].
 So that we could, write the previous examples as:

 ```javascript
 import {useModelActions, useModelSelector} from 'react-resux';